sjbrown/1kfa/mod_guide_gm.md

 `TODO: illustration`

 The PCs way is blocked by a pair of guards who are sleeping or distracted by a game of dice.
-They have 6 stamina points, and short swords (1d4 attack power).
+They have 6 stamina points, and short swords (1d4 Might).
 As long as the PCs don't bungle their approach, they will have an opportunity to attack first or attack from range.